Nursing – Accelerated

 Accelerated Track

 The Accelerated Track is designed for students who hold an unencumbered LPN license or are Arkansas Certified Paramedics.
-Accelerated applicants must have completed a minimum four of the nine required college courses to be eligible to enter the Accelerated Track.
+Accelerated applicants must have completed a minimum of four of the nine required college courses to be eligible to enter the Accelerated Track.
 Applicants who have completed a majority or all of the required college courses are preferred.

 Admission Requirements